 Tuition fee waiver

-Every year IIRPS provides a tuition fee waiver for one of the most gifted students.
+Every year IIRPS provides a tuition fee waiver for one of the most gifted students from non EU and EEA countries.
 You can apply for the waiver after your application has been approved by the faculty and university.
 Selected student is exempt from the fee for the whole study period.

 State Scholarships For Full-time Master degree studies